JPG vs AVIF: Which Image Format Should You Use in 2026?

 Which Image Format Should You Choose?

-Great images are only half the story, though.
-The design around them matters just as much.
-If you’re building with Elementor, The Plus Addons for Elementor gives you 120+ widgets and extensions, including advanced image galleries, lightboxes, sliders, and lazy-load helpers, so you can show off those AVIF-optimized visuals without dragging down load times.
+If you build with Elementor, The Plus Addons for Elementor gives you 120+ widgets and extensions, including advanced galleries, lightboxes, sliders, and lazy-load helpers, so your AVIF-optimized visuals look sharp without dragging down load times.

 Check out the Complete List of 120+ Widgets and Extensions here.
 Start building your dream website without coding!